WhatsApp

 Flame retardancy specifications

-PVC is self-extinguishing.
-That makes it useful in electrical insulation and building materials.
-When fire safety is non-negotiable, PVC is more compliant by default.
+PVC is self-extinguishing, making it useful in electrical insulation and building materials where fire safety is important.

 • Advertising banners